GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 However, there is also a different kind of fields: those providing "functionality" instead of data.
 These fields need not be restricted to a specific type, as they are potentially useful to all types.

-"Functionality" fields are not distinctively supported by the GraphQL spec.
-As such, Gato GraphQL offers them as a custom feature, under the name of "Global Fields".
-This feature allows us to define a global field only once, and it will be made accessible under every single type in the GraphQL schema.

-These are some examples of global fields, offered by some of the extensions:
+For instance, functionality fields can be used to fetch data from another server, or for manipulating data once it has been retrieved (allowing us to transform a field value in whatever way it is required).
+These are examples of implemented global fields (offered via extensions):

 The **HTTP Client** extension offers fields which connect to external API endpoints and retrieve data from them: